The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 The S'more products made by Hershey took the levels of fat, sugar, and salt to new heights.
 Daryl Brewster, CEO of Nabisco, told Michael Moss that Hershey's move had put them in a position where they were practically forced to add more fat in order to get to the bliss point.
 This was the only way that Nabisco could regain lost market share.

 For example, the new slogan in 2011 for the Oreo in India, where the company was securing a new foothold, was “Twist, Lick, Dunk.”
-Kraft used the slogan “Slam dunk,” that describes both a basket shot and dunking and eating the cookie.
+Kraft used the slogan “Slam dunk,” which describes both a basket shot and dunking and eating the cookie.

 It took numerous interviews and five months of research before Moss was able to put together the story of this secret meeting.
 He decided to put it at the beginning of his book as it shows typical actions of this largely unbridled industry.
 The companies demand success at almost any price.
 People who have concerns about the consequences of this type of diet don't have a place there.
 A company can't bring itself down.